shafeek27/Excel-Data-API/README.md

 # Excel Data API

 ## Overview
 This FastAPI application processes Excel data from a file and exposes API endpoints for interaction with the data.
-The application reads from the Excel file `capbudg.xls` and provides endpoints to list tables, get table details, and calculate row sums.
+The application reads from the Excel file `./capbudg.xls` and provides endpoints to list tables, get table details, and calculate row sums.

 ## Features
 - Excel file processing with pandas